 Most of the Todaiji buildings extant today are restorations of earlier structures.
 They contain masterpieces of Buddhist sculpture made through the ages.
 The origin of Todai-ji goes back to the Kinshōsen-ji (金鐘山寺), a temple that had existed in the eastern sector of the present-day Todaiji compound.
 Here, Roben (良弁, 689-773), a scholar-monk of the Kegon sect who was to become the first abbot of Todaiji, had been active in 733.
 Roben is commemorated by a portrait-statue made around 1019 and kept in the Kaizan-dō (開山堂, Founder’s Hall).
-The Kon-dō or Daibutsuden (金堂 or 大仏殿, main hall) of Kinshōsen-ji, where Roben had worshiped, was referred to in a record of 749 as the Kenjakudō after its chief cult image, the Fukūkenjaku Kannon (不空羂索観音, Sanskrit： Amoghapāśa).
-This building probably is the extant inner sanctuary of the Hokkedō (法華堂, Lotus Hall), popularly known as the Sangatsudō (三月堂, Third Month Hall), where the Lotus Sutra (Hoke kyō) is chanted yearly during the third month (sangatsu).
-The main icon of the Hokkedō is the Fukūkenjaku Kannon, a splendid, dry-lacquer statue over 6.5 meters high, made around 746, which could have been the Kinshōji image mentioned above.
-On the same dais, to the left and right of the great Kannon, are preserved some of the finest lacquer and clay sculptures made during the Tempyō era (727-748).
+The Kon-dō or Daibutsuden (金堂 or 大仏殿, main hall) of Kinshōsen-ji, where Roben had worshipped, was referred to in a record of 749 as the Kenjakudō after its main cult image, the Fukūkenjaku Kannon (不空羂索観音, Sanskrit： Amoghapāśa).
+This building probably is the extent inner sanctuary of the Hokkedō (法華堂, Lotus Hall), popularly known as the Sangatsudō (三月堂, Third Month Hall), where the Lotus Sutra (Hoke kyō) is chanted yearly during the third month (sangatsu).
+The central icon of the Hokkedō is the Fukūkenjaku Kannon, a beautiful, dry-lacquer statue over 6.5 meters high, made around 746, which could have been the Kinshōji image mentioned above.
+On the same dais, to the left and right of the great Kannon, are preserved some of the most excellent lacquer and clay sculptures made during the Tempyō era (727-748).
 Behind the Fukūkenjaku Kannon facing north is enshrined a clay statue of the guardian deity Shikkongoshin (or Shūkongō-jin [執金剛]； Sanskrit： Vajradhāra).
-Made around 733, it had been worshiped by Roben in Konshō-ji.
+It was made around 733 and had been worshipped by Roben in Konshō-ji.

 In 741, the Kinshoji became the provincial monastery-temple for Yamato Province (modern-day Nara Prefecture).
 At that time the temple was renovated and renamed Konkōmyō-ji after the Golden Light Sutra (金光明経 Konkōmyō kyō).
 Construction of a colossal Buddha had originally begun in Shigaraki, which served as the temporary capital in 743, but two years later, when Nara was redesignated the capital, the project was moved to Konkōmyōji.

-The Daibutsuden, with its gigantic statue cast in gilded bronze, was completed in 752, when the most magnificent consecration ceremony ever held in Japan took place in the courtyard in the presence of the by-then retired Emperor Shōmu, his consort the Empress Kōmyō, and the reigning Empress Kōken.
-In attendance were 10,000 monks and dignitaries from abroad, who witnessed the ceremony symbolizing the unity of Buddhism with the state.
+The Daibutsuden, with its gigantic statue cast in gilded bronze, was completed in 752 when the grandest consecration ceremony ever held in Japan took place in the courtyard in the presence of the by-then retired Emperor Shōmu, his consort the Empress Kōmyō, and the reigning Empress Kōken.
+In attendance were 10,000 monks and dignitaries from abroad, who witnessed the ceremony symbolising the unity of Buddhism with the state.
 Splendid objects used during the ceremony were placed in the Shōsō-in (正倉院), a treasure house located on the grounds of Tōdaiji, northwest of the Daibutsuden.

 In 1567, General Matsunaga Hisahide set fire to the Daibutsuden and various other buildings in the course of a battle.
-The Daibutsu, now headless, was not fully restored until 1692, when the rebuilding of Tōdaiji was sponsored by the Tokugawa shogunate.
+The Daibutsu, now headless, was not fully restored until 1692 when the rebuilding of Tōdaiji was sponsored by the Tokugawa shogunate.
 The Daibutsuden visible today dates for the most part from 1709.
-With its prominent “Indian style” bracketing and a facade only two-thirds its former length, it lacks the stylistic uniformity and refinement of its eigth-century predecessor.
+With its prominent “Indian style” bracketing and a facade only two-thirds its former length, it lacks the stylistic uniformity and refinement of its eighth-century predecessor.
 However, it remains to this day the most prominent edifice in Nara and is generally regarded as the largest wooden structure in the world.
-A magnificent view of the Daibutsuden is afforded from the Nigatsudō (二月堂, “Second Month Hall”), built in 1669 into a hill in the northeastern sector of Tōdaiji, where a popular ceremony known as Omizutori (お水取り), involving a water offering to the Eleven Headed Kannon, is celebrated in the second month each year.
+A magnificent view of the Daibutsuden is afforded from the Nigatsudō (二月堂, “Second Month Hall”), constructed in 1669 into a hill in the northeastern sector of Tōdaiji, where a famous ceremony called Omizutori (お水取り), involving a water offering to the Eleven-Headed Kannon, is celebrated in the second month each year.

 Visiting hours and admission: